Harvard-IACS/2019-CS109A/content/pages/syllabus.md

 #### Final Project

 There will be a final group project (2-4 students) due during Exams period.
 See Calendar for specific dates.

-#### Recording

-All learning instances—lectures, labs, and sections—will be recorded and made available in real time for DCE students and 24 hours later for on-campus students via Canvas.

 <hr>